Search the Issue Highlights:

 CROSS-REFERENCES

-Cross-references between the Practice Review and Siegel, New York Practice (4th Ed.) (the " Treatise "), are frequent.
+Cross-references between the Practice Review and Siegel, New York Practice (5th Ed.) (the " Treatise "), are frequent.
 They enable readers to refer quickly to the appropriate section of the Treatise for background on an item contained in the Review; and, conversely, by presenting more expansive treatment of a given point, the Review makes it possible for the Treatise , with a simple cross-reference, to call attention to matters that would otherwise be beyond the scope of a single-volume work.

 WESTLAW LINKS:

 WESTLAW offers "links" both ways between the Treatise and the Review .
-Just click on any citation that the SPR issue makes to any Treatise section and the cited section appears on the screen immediately; similarly, click on any citation that the Treatise makes to any Review issue and the cited issue appears on the screen immediately.)
-(The WESTLAW identifier for the Treatise is "SIEGEL-NYPRAC"; for the Review , as already noted, the WESTLAW identifier it's "SIEGELPR".)
+Just click on any citation that the SPR issue makes to any Treatise section and the cited section appears on the screen immediately; similarly, click on any citation that the Treatise makes to any Review issue and the cited issue appears on the screen immediately.
+(The WESTLAW identifier for the Treatise is "SIEGEL-NYPRAC"; for the Review , as already noted, the WESTLAW identifier is "SIEGELPR".)
 And the usual WESTLAW links to cases and statutes cited in the text (of both the Treatise and the Review) remain a prime time-saving feature.

 FEDERAL MATTERS